samconsidine/bipartite-graph-learning-transcriptomics/README.md

 - [X] Assign unique ID to each gene so model knows which genes are which
 - [ ] Add information to the gene features from different dataset
 - [ ] Integrate multiple datasets

+- [ ] Figure out bipartite data structure to use in training